What Is a Consumer Bridging Loan and How Can It Help You Sell a Renovated Property for More?

 Renovating before selling is a proven strategy to maximise sale price.
 The right improvements can add significant value and appeal to a broader pool of buyers.

 A consumer bridging loan helps you access the capital you need to complete renovations without waiting for the sale proceeds from your existing property.
 For high-value homes, the opportunity cost of selling without improvements can be enormous.
+For projects requiring structural work, construction loans may also be applicable.

 With a $2 million or higher bridging loan, you can: